wamp-proto/wamp-proto/spec/advanced.md

 }
 ```

+Alternatively, if the peer supports MsgPack, the request *MAY* have a `Content-Type` header set to `application/x-msgpack` and contain a request body with a MsgPack document similar to above.

 The (mandatory) `protocols` attribute specifies the protocols the client is willing to speak.
-The server will chose one from this list when establishing the session.
+The server will chose one from this list when establishing the session or fail the request when no protocol overlap was found.

-The request path *MAY* contain a query parameter `x` with some random or sequentially incremented value:
+The request path with this and subsequently describe HTTP/POST requests *MAY* contain a query parameter `x` with some random or sequentially incremented value:

 	http://mypp.com/longpoll/open?x=382913